Behavioral Segmentation: Using Data to Craft the Perfect Customer Experience

 Many resources online cite “benefits sought” as a type of behavioral segmentation, but that’s not accurate.

 It would be more accurate to say that behavioral data can give us an idea of what benefits our customers value about or seek from products, but the data that might lead us there can be collected in several of these types of behavioral segments.

-If you want to ensure long-term, sustainable revenue growth from your eCommerce or direct-to-consumer channels, behavioral segmentation is a necessity.
+If you want to ensure long-term, sustainable revenue growth from your eCommerce or direct-to-consumer channels, it’s a necessity.

 But manual behavioral segmentation is clunky and tough to manage.
 Your team doesn’t have time to build, track, and update robust behavioral segments.

 Enter: the new generation of behavioral segmentation, Intent-Based Promotions.